OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-13.md

 After leaving Succoth, they camped at Etham on the edge of the wilderness.

 ## Exodus 13:21
-By day the Lord went ahead of them in a pillar of cloud to guide them on their way, and by night in a pillar of fire to give them light, so that they could travel by day or night.
+During the day, the Lord went ahead of them in a pillar of cloud to guide them, and by night in a pillar of fire to provide light, enabling them to travel by day or night.

 ## Exodus 13:22
 Neither the pillar of cloud by day nor the pillar of fire by night left its place from in front of the people.